 The source of this recipe for chicken with olives and tomatoes will probably surprise you.
 It’s a North African recipe from a Jewish cookbook.
 You probably think of lox and bagels and matzo balls when you think of Jewish cuisine, but it’s really far more varied than that.
 This is just one example.
-My recipe for Moroccan chicken and bean soup was adapted from the same cookbook.
+My recipe for Moroccan chicken and lentil soup was adapted from the same cookbook.

 This recipe looks a bit complicated, but it really isn’t.
 The flavors of the chicken, olives, garlic, and a bit of ginger make it rich and delicious (with a hint of spiciness).
 It’s not a super quick meal though, so save it for when you have more time (or on a weekend).